 When you face these people and their non-payment tactics, don’t pull your hair out wondering “what is an insurance adjuster?”
 Instead, contact a qualified and experienced auto accident attorney.
 For years, Andy Citrin Injury Attorneys have represented Alabama clients against these insurance claims representatives, and we’re ready to help you as well.

 Don’t fall prey to lowball offers or bullying strategies.
-Call Andy Citrin for a free case consultation today.
+Contact Andy Citrin for a free case consultation today.